persalys/persalys/python/doc/developer_manual/validation/validation.rst

         .. image:: /developer_manual/validation/DOE_result_model2_two_points.png
             :align: center

-        - 3 tabs : Summary - Table - Parameters
+        - 4 tabs : Summary - Table - Parameters - Model
         - Summary tab :

           - a list view with a variable appears at the left side of the window

         - Table tab has 3 tabs: Table - Failed points - Cobweb plot

           - check the cobweb plot has 4 columns.
-The fourth one is named 'Status\n0: failed; 1: ok'.
+The fourth one is named 'Status 0: failed; 1: ok'.

 Analyses